 - Use “pretty URLs” (search engine-friendly links).

 Link rot is decaying the internet, but you can keep your website healthy and reliable by being proactive.
-There are several tools that can help you scan and fix broken links, and even avoid them in the first place.

 To deal with broken links on your site, you'll want to:

 - Identify broken links using the Link Health feature in Pretty Links